quant-exchange/PriceRangerMCP/README.md

 <img width="1944" height="432" alt="priceranger_logo" src="https://github.com/user-attachments/assets/f5123b8e-4315-43e6-96ee-4a7cabd08b54" />

+## Start here — what this actually does for a trading agent

+You are building an agent that touches markets.
+It can already get a price: every broker API hands you one for free.
+What it cannot get anywhere is an honest answer to the only question that decides position size — **"how wrong could this be over the next hour, and who checked?"**

+That is the hole this fills.
+Per asset, per hour, PriceRanger publishes:

+- a price range that prints **the coverage it actually hit next to the coverage it promised** (90% target, and the realized number beside it — including when that number is bad)
+- a ladder of price levels carrying **measured** touch odds, dwell time and fill probability, graded against real tape rather than drawn on a chart
+- a routing list naming the assets where its own numbers **lose to a free baseline**, so your agent knows where not to use it

+That last bullet is the one people reread.
+The server ships the cases where it is the wrong tool.

+**Why we built it.** We ran the forecasting first and the forecasts lost.
+At a one-hour horizon a point prediction does not reliably beat "assume the last price holds," and we publish those failing grades rather than hiding them.
+What did survive was the *width* — how far price actually travels, and how often a calibrated band contains it.
+So the product stopped being a prediction and became a referee: everything is written down before the bar closes and graded after it prints, forever, in public.
+No backtests.

+**Why you might care.** Language models are agreeable.
+Point an agent at a number with no evidence attached and it will happily size into it, because nothing in the payload gives it grounds to object.
+Receipts are the only defense that survives contact with a model that wants to please you — and a graded `F` is genuinely useful, because it closes off an action your agent would otherwise take.

+**What it is not.** Not a signal service, not a prediction that beats the market, and not execution.
+It is read-only: no orders, no positions, no account, no bid/ask.
+The step where money moves stays in your code, behind your risk limits.
+Start on paper.

+The two scripts below are how you check all of that for yourself instead of taking our word for it — one asks a model to grade the service, the other is a CI test that fails when any tool stops carrying its evidence.

+---

 # PriceRanger MCP — Agent Value Check

 An open example of how an agentic process qualifies the